If you are an undergrad at Emory and the above link to Matriculate’s Fellowship application does not work, please use this link.

 Matriculate is seeking college students who:

-- For the Advising Fellow Leadership Team application, click on the apply button on the top of the page.
+Applications for the Advising Fellow role are now open.
+To express interest in serving as an Advising Fellow, click on the apply button at the top of the page.

 WHY BECOME AN ADVISING FELLOW?